 “Tom!”
 Frankie cries again.
 “You’ve got to run!”

-Suddenly, his father grabs me by both ankles and flips me upside down.
+His father grabs me by both ankles and flips me upside down.
 Frankie rushes towards him, hitting him in the legs and saying, “I won’t eat Tom!”
-I won’t eat turkey ever again if you kill Tom”.
+I won’t eat turkey ever again if you kill Tom.”

-Just before I pass out, my brief life passes before my eyes and I realize: This is what happens when you become The Dinner.
+Just before I pass out, my brief life passes before my eyes and I realize: this is what happens when you become The Dinner.

 What a surprise/ twist ending!
 Totally unexpected, especially with the super mood you’ve created.
 Great use of description and dialogue.
 Congratulations on a great job!

 The only thing that stopped the flow of the story is the lavish description that seems to be from a much older narrator.
 It stopped me when you introduced Frankie and said that they played together.
 Perhaps if you don’t mention ages and only say they’ve been friends, that could solve it as I left in my note above.
 You could also shorten the ending so the reader wouldn’t have enough time to figure out what’s going on for a bigger shock